 Now they had so much fun that they together with Philip and Mauzibauzjumped around the castle.
 They threw snowballs at each other and shove each other in the snow.
 Wherever the little earth dragons fell in the snow, they “rubbed off”.
 Now earth dragons come in many colors ..where the green dragons fell in the snow, in the dead of winter lush grassgrew, the dark red one made a blackberry bush appear, yellow one lemon tree!
 Shortly afterwards the oxen were back and were warmly embraced warmly.
 “I know we asked a big favor of you”, Rosamund said, “but now all will be well.”

 Christmas Day at the Rosenau.
-As best they could, they had sealed and decorated the castle.
-Still shone the snow star of earth dragons.
-There was not much there, and yet they were all delights of this world.
-The sheep had eaten enough of the green grass and bleated happily, there was fresh milk and fresh cheese, the blackberries were delicious and thanks to the fresh lemons nobody got sick.
+They had sealed and decorated the castle as best they coud.
+The snow stars of the earth dragons were still shining.
+There was not much there, yet to them it was all the delights of this world.
+The sheep had eaten their fill of the green grass and bleated with pleasure, there was fresh milk and fresh cheese, the blackberries were delicious and thanks to the fresh lemons no one had fallen ill.